Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Discussion

-We discussed the existing CWI datasets at length, culminating in our new specification for LCP datasets in Section~\ref{sec:analysis_of_existing}.
+We discussed the existing CWI datasets at length (Section~\ref{sec:analysis_of_features}), culminating in our new specification for LCP datasets in Section~\ref{sec:spec_cwi}.
 Whilst we have gone on to develop our own dataset (CompLex 2.0), we also hope to see future work developing new CWI datasets following the principles that we have laid out.
-Future datasets could focus on multilinguality, multi-word expressions, further genres, or simply extending the analysis we have done to further tokens and contexts.
+Future datasets could focus on multilinguality, multi-word expressions, further genres, or simply extending our analysis to further tokens and contexts.
 Certainly, we do not see the production of CompLex 2.0 as an end point in LCP research, but rather a starting point for other researchers to build from.
-This is why we have included our protocol in such detail --- in order to enable the replicability of our work for future research.
+This is why we have included our protocol in detail --- in order to ensure the replicability of our work in future research.